 Also, if you just wanted an easier solution to use with Premiere Pro, we actually have a free camera shake preset pack that you can download and use and the link for that is in the description too:

-If you still aren't satisfied with this method of adding camera shake, check out our other video on adding REAL camera shake in After Efffects:
+If you still aren’t satisfied with this method of adding camera shake, check out our other video on adding REAL camera shake in After Effects:

-We hope you found this video helpful.
+We hope you found this tutorial helpful.
 If you did, we’ve got lots of other tutorials for Premiere Pro, After Effects, and filmmaking in general!
 If you have any questions, let us know in the comment section below.
-Thank you so much for watching and we hope to see you in the next video!